ian-bda/cd300-esm2-fine-tuned-model/projectoverview.md

 ## Risks and Challenges
 - **Sequence length limit (1022 aa)** may truncate longer isoforms.
 - **Cluster imbalance** (some CD300 sequence clusters may have few examples).
-- **Computational cost**: fine-tuning a 3B parameter model is resource-intensive.
+- **Computational cost**: fine-tuning a 650M parameter model is resource-intensive but manageable.
 - **Unreliable homology labels**: Original dataset contains potentially incorrect homology-based annotations that we avoid by using sequence clusters.

 ---